jotavare/c-text-editor/README.md

 ## ABOUT

-This lightweight text editor (I call it Vim Wannabe) is built in `C` with less than **1000 LOC**, it stands independently of external libraries, leveraging standard **VT100** escape sequences.
+This lightweight text editor (I call it Vim Wannabe) is built in `C` with less than **1000 lines of code**, it stands independently of external libraries, leveraging standard **VT100** escape sequences.

 ## REQUIREMENTS